dallasjohnson/alienworlds-architecture/docs/packopener.md

+---
+layout: default
+---

 # **PackOpener** smart contract:
 ## Blockchain account: `pack.worlds`

 The Pack opener contract provides a mechanism to create and transfer packs of NFTs without the actual contents of the packs been known before the packs have been opened.
-The contents of the packs can be pre-configured with crates of potential NFTs with assigned probabilities for each crate but they would not be crystalised as actual NFTs until after the opening process along with the further input of a random value.
+The contents of the packs can be pre-configured with crates of potential NFTs with assigned probabilities for each crate, but they would not be crystalised as actual NFTs until after the opening process, along with the further input of a random value.
 ## Technical view of Permissions on chain
 **-- Permission Name** - Requirements to satisfy